Sharpz7/kwok-etcd/README.md

 - Running `sharpdev chaos_pod` until the cluster hit 5GB caused this error, and the database did not increase past 5GB "Error from server: error when creating "/tmp/tmp.G1HzpPAY9m": etcdserver: request timed out"

 - Filling the database manually, it goes past 8GB (https://photos.app.goo.gl/MwtMUyRoKBJYxaxJ9), and doesn't alarm??
-It instead alarms at 8.6GB `sharpdev alarms`
+It instead alarms at 8.6GB `sharpdev alarms`.
+Note that this used roughly 20 GB of RAM.